- Current age

 It is important to remember that these scenarios are hypothetical and that future rates of return can't be predicted with certainty and that investments that pay higher rates of return are generally subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time, especially for long-term investments.
 This includes the potential loss of principal on your investment.
 It is not possible to invest directly in an index and the compounded rate of return noted above does not reflect sales charges and other fees that investment funds and/or investment companies may charge.

 - Age you wish to retire.
 This calculator assumes that the year you retire, you do not make any contributions to your IRA.
-So if you retire at age 65, your last contribution occurs when you are actually 64.
+For example, if you retire at age 65, your last contribution occurs when you are actually 64.

 - Current tax rate